shipyardapp/Shipyard-Documentation/docs/getting-started/first-fleet.md

 :::

 :::note
-A Fleet can always be ran by clicking the **Run Now** button on the top right corner of the Fleet builder.
+A Fleet can always be run by clicking the **Run Now** button on the top right corner of the Fleet builder.
 :::